 Six Nations 2023: Fixtures, results, how to watch and latest odds

-Wales' Six Nations match against England in Cardiff on Saturday will go ahead after potential strike action from Welsh players over a contract dispute was averted, the Welsh Rugby Union announced on Wednesday.
+Wales' Six Nations match against England in Cardiff will go ahead today after potential strike action from Welsh players over a contract dispute was averted, the Welsh Rugby Union announced on Wednesday.

-Ireland, who struck a blow through French hearts ahead of the Rugby World Cup later this year with 32-19 victory at the Aviva Stadium in the last round, are due to face Italy in Rome on Saturday, while Wales v England takes place later in the afternoon.
+Ireland, who struck a blow through French hearts ahead of the Rugby World Cup later this year with 32-19 victory at the Aviva Stadium in the last round, are due to face Italy in Rome at 2:25pm, while Wales v England takes place later in the afternoon.

 England dismantled a disappointing Italy to give the Steve Borthwick era lift off with a 31-14 Six Nations victory at Twickenham.